 The most important routes of occupational exposure to creosotes are inhalation and dermal.

-CAREX Canada estimates that approximately 4,800 Canadians are exposed to creosotes in their workplace.
-The primary industrial groups exposed are within the sawmill and wood preservation industry.
-Other important exposed groups include the electric power industry, rail transportation, and utility system construction.
+CAREX Canada estimates that approximately 4,100 Canadians are exposed to creosotes in their workplace.
+The primary industrial groups exposed are within the sawmill and wood preservation industry and electric power generation (transmission and distribution).
+Other important exposed groups include utility system construction and rail transportation.

-The occupational groups with the largest numbers of workers exposed include: labourers in wood, pulp, and paper processing; electrical power line and cable workers; and construction trades helpers and labourers.
-Other occupations that may also be exposed include fence and bridge construction workers, railroad workers, and site remediation workers.
+The occupational groups with the largest numbers of workers exposed include: construction trades helpers and labourers, electrical power line and cable workers, labourers in wood, pulp and paper processing, and railway yard and track maintenance workers.
+Other occupations that may also be exposed include fence and bridge construction workers and site remediation workers.